nss-day-cohort-46/How-to-Ask-for-Help/.github/ISSUE_TEMPLATE/help-ticket.md

 #### Code Snippet

 ```
-PASTE YOUR CODE HERE BETWEEN THE BACKTICS
+PASTE YOUR CODE HERE BETWEEN THE BACKTICKS
 ```